Combined-Computer-Professionals/open-logistics-data-au/README.md

 difficult to fully exploit them.
 This repo aims to collect related data sources from different authorities and combine key aspects of them into a common format.

+## Current Status

+The first stage will be to collect all available rest-stop data from Australian state sources.
+Currently detailed facilities are not included in the derived data but this will be prioritised once all state sources have been initially parsed and the location coordinates populated into a single data set.

 # Data Sources

 ## [QLD Rest Store Data](source/data-qld/rest-stops/)